 top of page

-I work from reference photos of your pet.
-Either digital photos sent online, or mailed snapshots.
+I work from reference photos of your pet, either digital photos sent online, or mailed snapshots.
 Natural light, and clear, detailed, high resolution images are ideal.
 It is difficult to work from tiny images or photographs that are blurry or have low detail.
 If you are not sure, send the photo and I will let you know if it is usable.
 Snapshots are scanned to my computer and returned to you.
+If you want to use professional photos, you need permission from the photographer to use his image for a painting.

 Tips for Photographing your Pet

-Pets are wonderfully expressive, but it's sometimes a challenge to capture the expression you’d like on camera.
-Pets may feel uneasy being photographed, or be difficult to keep still.
+It can be a challenge to capture the expression you’d like of your pet.
+They may feel uneasy being photographed, or be difficult to keep still.
 Here are some tips to make the experience of photographing your pet easier and more successful.

 Choosing the scene

-It's best to keep the background as clutter-free as possible, so the focus is on your pet, although I can eliminate unwanted clutter or change the background in the painting.
+The best place to photograph pets is in an area where they are most comfortable so they'll be relaxed.
+Keep the background as clutter-free as possible, so the focus is on your pet, although I can eliminate unwanted clutter or change the background in the painting if needed.
+Get up close to your pet to take your shot for better detail.

 The Shot

-Before shooting, take a minute or two to help pets relax in their setting.
+Before taking your shot, take a minute or two to help pets relax in their setting.

-Sometimes posing is best, and sometimes candid shots are better, so experiment.
+Sometimes posing is best, and sometimes candid shots, so experiment.

 Lighting

 Outdoor photos are best taken in earlier morning or later afternoon.
-The light is less harsh and the sun's angle will add some dimension to your pet's features.
-The sun should be to the side, so it’s not directly in your pet’s eyes.
-Mid-day sun can wash out pet’s coloring and features, and cause them to squint.
+The light is less harsh and will add some dimension to your pet's features.
+Mid-day sun can wash out pet's coloring and features.
+The sun should be to the side or 3/4 view, so it’s not directly in your pet’s eyes.

 With patience you will be able to get some great photos.